wooorm/remark-preset-wooorm/readme.md

   },
 ```

-From now on, `npm test` also checks markdown.
+From now on, `npm test` also checks and formats markdown.

 ```sh
 npm test